 The correct ones may appear lower down the TV guide, often from channel number 800.
 You can usually solve this problem by doing a manual retune.

 If channels are missing and you have already retuned, it could be that they're not available on the transmitter your aerial's getting signal from.

 In this instance, you could try manually retuning to select an alternative transmitter (if one's available).
-Our Freeview Checker will tell you where your nearest ones are.
+Our Detailed transmitter checker will tell you where your nearest ones are.

 If you're having problems with your aerial

-First, take a look at our aerial troubleshooting guide [ADD LINK] for tips and guidance.
+First, take a look at our Reception, picture and channels troubleshooting guide for tips and guidance.

 If you think need to replace or adjust the aerial itself, we recommend you always use a qualified aerial installer.
 They will have experience working at heights and information on transmitters in your area.

 Visit these websites to find an aerial installer local to you: